yuviji/0xSlither/QUICKSTART.md

 ### Objective

-1. Eat colorful pellets to grow your snake
+1. Eat colorful pellets to grow your snake (larger pellets = more growth!)
 2. Avoid hitting other snakes' bodies
 3. Compete for the top spot on the leaderboard!